jkay33/DjangoInterviewExercise/readme.md

 Additionally an appointment scheduler function should create new appointments at a random interval.

 **To install and/or test - Use Docker Linux containers
-1. Either clone or download files from github repo (if application was sent through email, copy those times to your local machine).
+1. Either clone or download files from github repo (if application was sent through email, unzip the files to your local machine).
-2. In command prompt cd into project folder (if downloaded, cd into "NielsenProject").
+2. In command prompt cd into project folder (if downloaded/cloned, cd into "NielsenProject").
 3. Type in the following command:
     - docker-compose run web python Scheduler/manage.py makemigrations -*status*